course-details-portlet

 Course content

-Key themes in formal logic are: translation from natural language to logical notion (both propositional logic and first-order predicate logic); evaluation of logical validity; proof procedures.
+Key themes are: translation from natural language to logical notion (both propositional logic and first-order predicate logic); evaluation of logical validity; proof procedures.

 Learning outcome